eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/pbs.md

 ### Third party dependency

 On a similar note, the fact that PBS entails outsourcing the building of the blocks to entities that do not directly participate in Ethereum consensus could potentially lead to unexpected or unwanted consequences stemming from relying on third parties, such as trust issues, operational dependency and the introduction of single points of failure.
-Particularly the fact that the use of MEV-Boost is so widespread could be viewed as a dangerous third party dependency, since such a huge portion of Ethereum's new blocks are created using Flashbot's software client.
+Particularly the fact that the use of MEV-Boost is so widespread could be viewed as a dangerous third party dependency, since such a huge portion of Ethereum's new blocks are created using Flashbot's software.

 ### Security Concerns